hledwards33/python-template_v1/README.md

 follow the same steps as small changes / fixes.

 ### Example Use Cases
-If you have used this repository the likelihood is that your work will be useful to others.
+If you have used this repository, the likelihood is that your work will be useful to others.
-To continue to grow and build this repository please reach out to a repository contact to tag your repository as an example use case.
+To continue to grow and build this repository, please reach out to a repository contact to tag your repository as an example use case.

 ## Repository Contacts